sap-tutorials/community/tutorials/community-tour/community-tour.md

 ![subscribe button](easy-subscribe.png)

 This will now keep you informed whenever we send out updates.
+Please remember that comments, answers, discussions, and questions from newer members will go through pre-moderation.

 ### Know when the next events are happening